cs-icon.svg

 All Entries

 The Get all entries request fetches the list of all the entries of a particular content type.
 It returns the content of each entry in JSON format.
-You need to specify the environment and locale of which you want to get the entries.

 Additionally, if you wish to fetch the metadata attached to each entry, then you need to pass include_metadata as a query parameter.
 Set this parameter to true to include the entry metadata along with all entries in the response body.